ZhaoBioinformaticsLab/PlantSSPProtocols/SSP_tutorial.md

 </code></pre>
 <p>The above command will generate <code>ssp</code> folder under <code>work</code></p>
 <p><strong>1.1.6 Software installation:</strong><br>
 All software have been configured and packed as a docker image hosted in <a href="https://hub.docker.com/">Docker Hub</a>.
-Firstly, install, enable and start docker service:</p>
+Firstly, install docker packages and enable/start docker service:</p>
 <pre><code>#under CentOS 7, install docker packages:
 sudo yum install docker
 #or if you are using Ubuntu, install docker packages as below: